-Applying for indefinite leave to remain is rarely a straightforward process, given the stringent ILR requirements and since a refused application can cause huge disappointment and will result in a lost fee.
+Applying for UK ILR is rarely a straightforward process.
+The eligibility requirements are strict, you will to gather and provide a considerable amount of evidence and ‘supporting documents’, and a refused application can not only cause huge disappointment, it will also result in a lost fee.

 You must also have been lawfully resident in the UK throughout this qualifying period.
 This means that you must not have spent any of your time in the UK without valid leave to enter or remain, or have breached your leave conditions.

 ILR applicants between 18 and 64 years of age have to pass the Life in the UK test and show they meet the required English language standard, either as a national of a majority English-speaking country or by providing evidence of a UK degree that was taught or researched in English, or by obtaining an approved English speaking and listening qualification.

 How to apply for ILR

 To apply you will need to complete the relevant application form, pay the application fee and bring together your supporting documents, which will need to be submitted online.

 Use ILR application form SET(O) if you are in the UK under a ivisa category such as Tier 1 or Tier 2 of the points based system (PBS), or are a PBS dependant visa holders.